holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

   }
 };
 ```
-You will have to add the new `getNameModular` route to your `server.js` file (remembering to add in the require statement too) and then in a new file, add the controller logic.
+You will have to add the new `getNameModular` route to your `server.js` file (remembering to add in the require statement too).
 I would recommend sorting your code into various folders to make your codebase easier to navigate.

 We have the same logic now in the controller as we did originally in my `/getName` route.
 You can reply to a `request` anywhere that you have the `response` matching the `request`.
 The above will return the exact same result if you go to `http://localhost:3000/getNameModular?name=Harley` as if you got to `http://localhost:3000/getName?name=Harley`.